discretegames/runmany/README.md

 ## Command Format

-The `"command"` key of a language object in the `"languages"` array defines the terminal command that is run to execute the language.
+The `"command"` key of a language object in the `"languages"` or `"languages_<os>"` array defines the terminal command that is run to execute the language.

 Placeholders like `$file` and `$dir` are used in a command to refer to the temporary file RunMany creates for the code of each program it runs, or the directory that file is stored in: